spurll/spellbook/examples/omnibus.md

 * 7 kasks alcohol
 * 3 ounces rib of baboon
 * shadow of troll
-* 2 lots prisine scale of heron
+* 2 lots pristine scale of heron
 * red laughter of redcap
 * joy